Drupal, an open-source and intuitive content management system. Are you using an obsolete version of it?

 This leaves businesses with older platform versions such as Drupal 7 and Drupal 8 in confusion.

 They are worried about whether they should upgrade to Drupal 9 or not?
 Can they upgrade directly from Drupal 7 to Drupal 9 and skip Drupal 8?
 And similar more doubts.

-Considering this problem, Drupal experts at Nethues decided to prepare this blog post.
-We have discussed everything regarding:-
+Considering this problem, Drupal developers at Nethues decided to prepare this blog post.
+We have discussed everything regarding it.

 So, let’s begin.